JGoyd/Fourteen_Endpoints/README.md

                Co., Ltd.
 ```

-Fourteen nodes.
+Fourteen endpoints.
 Six countries.
 An indie content blocker, an anonymous Delaware LLC, consumer security brands, a Russian search engine, a Swiss-Dubai-Vietnam cybersecurity firm, Google API endpoints, and a Taiwanese state telecom — all operating as approved providers inside Apple's privacy layer.

 This matters because **Apple's OHTTP relay is shared infrastructure.** Every iPhone using Live Caller ID Lookup connects through the same relay to the same approved providers.
 The question isn't whether this affected one phone.
 It's how many.